 Interview with Jewelry Artist Kaelen Van Cura

-Kaelen Van Cura is the artist behind Darling Marcelle, a line of eclectic jewelry.
-She believes art and artists make the world a better, more beautiful and happier place, and art inspires her statement-making designs.
+Kaelen Van Cura is the artist behind Darling Marcelle, a line of unique jewelry designs.
+She believes art and artists make the world a better, more beautiful and happier place, and art inspires her eclectic designs.

 Darling Marcelle “makes bold, weird jewelry for creative people who love to express themselves through fashion,” Kaelen said.
 Each piece is imagined, designed and made in Richmond, Calif. and comes to life when it becomes part of someone’s outfit.
 Learn more about Kaelen’s journey from making jewelry to suit her personal style to business owner.

 Artisan Joy: How did you get started with your craft??

 Kaelen Van Cura: I originally went to art school for painting.
 While I was there, besides making art, I always spent a lot of time developing my personal style and I really loved incorporating my artistic ideas into my look.
 I eventually started making accessories and jewelry when I realized that the art-inspired jewelry I was looking for didn’t exist yet.